 It is very common in Farm to School programs to offer taste tests to students.
 We implement two taste tests a month, rotating schools.
 One of our partners, Food and Health Network, looks at what is in season and helps develop recipes for students to try.
 In collaboration, we make sample size portions and set up a table in a cafeteria with a voting board and a sticker ranking system.
 The successes end up on menu.
 We even encourage staff to taste test and offer their opinions!
 A few examples of recipes we have tested in the past were harvest apple kale salad and apple-cinnamon baked sweet potatoes.

-We also have the opportunity to invite farmers to the school and teach students about were their food comes from or even the best way to pick an apple off of a tree!
+We also have the opportunity to invite farmers to the school and teach students about where their food comes from or even the best way to pick an apple off of a tree!
 It is fun to see the students get involved.

 How did you get connected with community partners?